For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Part-time Maintenance Loans and Grants in Wales work in a similar way to Student Finance for full-time students.

 Students with similar circumstances (in this instance, intensity of studies) will receive the same amount of money.
-The only difference is how much of the sum is a loan (which must be repaid) and how much is a Welsh Government Learning Grant (WGLG) (non-repayable).
+The only difference is how much of the sum is a loan (which must be repaid) and how much is a grant (non-repayable).

-Unlike in England, the intensity of study isn't grouped into bands – instead, your course's study intensity compared to the full-time equivalent will be the exact percentage of the 'full' amount (£8,650).
+Unlike in England, the intensity of study isn't grouped into bands.
+Instead, your course's study intensity compared to the full-time equivalent will be the exact percentage of the 'full' amount (£8,965).
 In addition, there's no variation in the amounts on offer based on living arrangements.

 Note, however, that the 'full' amount isn't the same as the maximum amount a full-time student can receive as a Maintenance Loan.

-Here are guidelines of the amount of Maintenance Loan and Welsh Government Learning Grant you could receive as a part-time student based on your course intensity:
+Here are guidelines for the amount of Maintenance Loan and Welsh Government Learning Grant you could receive as a part-time student based on your course intensity:

 Maintenance Loans and grants for students from Wales with 25% course intensity